 4. How are we going to determine that data is actually secured?

 You’ll need to be able to proof you’re actually secure by third-party testing.
-This can be done by audits, penetration testing, etc.
+This can be done by audits, penetration testing, etc. The authority will not be convinced without this proof (= your words will mean nothing to them).

 5. When was our last security audit?